mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > must be taken to improve privacy, one can delay notifications
 > randomly across recipient devices using a mixnet or other
 > techniques.

+Note that it is quite easy for legal requests to ask the service provider for the push-token associated to an identifier and perform a second request to the company operating the push-notification system to get information about the device, which is often linked with a real identity via a cloud account, a credit card or other information.

 > **RECOMMENDATION:**
 > If stronger privacy guarantees are needed vis-a-vis of the push